 3 out of 5 children in rural areas in South Arica face lives of poverty.
 Young underprivileged children between the ages of 6 and 14 years of age walk miles from their rural homes, to reach the area where they spend their day training in Zulu dance to perform outside Hluhluwe Wildlife Park.
 Often, they have no lunch, or shelter from rain.
 Our project will provide meals, and studio shelter for arts, dance, and conservation, to empower them to be leaders while expanding their talent nationally.

 While watching Zulu children express their joy and talent through traditional dance and singing, it is difficult to believe that most of them are living lives of poverty, or that they have walked many miles from their rural homes to come to dance.
-Tourists who pass by often give them applause and provide small tips.
-This helps the children and their families with income, but their humble needs are so much more!
-They need shelter in rain or heat, food, and upliftment of their talent.
+Right now, the young Zulu dancers have no protection from the weather.
+When it rains, they are forced to keep dancing in the cold and wet, just to earn a small amount for their families.
+A simple shelter would change this.

-More than 80 dancers would receive nourishing meals and shelter to protect them from rain.
-Our expert game guide teaches them leadership skills and to understand how culture is important to conservation.
-We build their confidence to become Young Environmental Ambassadors and represent dance and deep cultural knowledge at National Arts contests outside their rural area.
-Although they had never performed on a formal stage before, they recently achieved "High Gold" in their first Regional contest!
+More than 80 dancers would have shelter to protect them from rain together with nourishing meals.
+They will Learn leadership, dance conservation, and visual art skills and why culture is important.
+We help build their confidence to become Young Environmental Ambassadors and represent dance and deep cultural knowledge at National Arts contests outside their rural area.
+They have recently won gold at Ettiene Rousseau Theater against 9 South African Provinces and can now represent South Africa!

 Support this important cause by creating a personalized fundraising page.